IBM/securitization_blockchain/README.md

 pod/securitization-pod created
 ```

 This may take a few minutes.
-In a different tab, folloing along by running the `logs` command like so.
+In a different tab, following along by running the `logs` command like so.
 ```bash
 kubectl logs -f securitization-pod
 ```